xemonix0/Cherry-Doom/README.md

 ### Status Bar/HUD

-- _More widgets on the intermission screen_ setting: shows smaller versions of _Health_, _Armor_ and _Weapons_ widgets on the intermission screen, customizable through options
+- _More Widgets on the Intermission Screen_ setting: shows smaller versions of _Health_, _Armor_ and _Weapons_ widgets on the intermission screen, customizable through options
 - _Movement widget_: shows the current player movement and strafing speeds
+- _Disable Crosshair On Slot 1_ setting

 ### _Level Table_